 - Numerical keypad: Common on many of today’s safes, a numerical keypad requires the user to enter a four- to eight-digit code in sequence.
 The keypad is usually powered by a battery that can be replaced without opening the safe.

-- Keyed lock: Sometimes the only lock on a wall safe is a keyed lock, although often a key is a backup for another type of lock, such as a combination dial or a numerical keypad.
-If you forget a combination, having a key to open the lock will save you a locksmith’s fee.
+- Keyed lock: Sometimes the only lock on a wall safe is a keyed lock, although often a key is a backup for another type of lock, such as a combination lock or a numerical keypad.
+If users forget a combination, having a key to open the lock will save them a locksmith’s fee.

 You can find wall safes with digital memories that record every attempt to access the safe as well as safes that will emit an alarm if an unauthorized person attempts to open them.
 Others may include interior lighting allowing the user to retrieve valuables in the dark, or a silent mode to enable them to open the safe without the telltale beeps a digital pad usually makes.

-Tips for Buying and Using the Best Wall Safe
+Tips for Buying and Using a Wall Safe

 Wall safes attach to the inside of a house’s stud walls, so make sure you purchase a safe that’s sized correctly for your wall framing.
 Safes designed to fit in 2×6 stud walls will not work in 2×4 stud walls.